-There is some controvery about honey bee deaths, and whether they are linked to a group of pesticides known as neonicotinoids.
+There is some controversy about honey bee deaths, and whether they are linked to a group of pesticides known as neonicotinoids.
 Neonicotinoid pesticides include:

-A systemic pesticide, Fipronil, works in a very similar way to neonicotinoids.
+There is also Fipronil, a systemic pesticide, which works in a very similar way to neonicotinoids.

 These pesticides are systemic in that they permeate the whole plant, being dispersed into plant tissues.
 This means that insects sucking on the plant will ingest the pesticide and may suffer some of or all of the effects described above.

 The term 'CCD' is complex, and not clear cut.
-It appears to define a set of symptoms, but there are variations in definitions and symptoms described.
-Read more about
+It appears to have been used originally to define a set of symptoms, but there are variations of definitions and symptoms described.
+Read more about CCD.

 In France, where dramatic honeybee losses were observed, and honey production dropped from 40,000 to 25,000 tons between the years 1995-2001, it was noted that these events occurred after the neonicotinoid called imidacloprid was applied as a seed dressing to sunflower crops.